pmogollons/validated-method/README.md

 });
 ```

-The `validator` function called in the example requires SimpleSchema version 1.4+.
+The `validator` function called in the example requires SimpleSchema version 1.4+ or simpl-schema from npm.

 Be aware that by default the `validator` function does not [clean](https://github.com/aldeed/meteor-simple-schema#cleaning-data)
 the method parameters before checking them.
 This behavior differs from that of